 What do we call ourselves?

-Our official name is the Office of the Vice President for Research, Scholarship and Creative Endeavors and the full office name should be used on first reference.
-Office of Research can be used on second reference.
-In internal communications or on second reference, use “OVPR” as the acronym, not VPR and never OVPRSCE.
-When using “OVPR” do not precede it with “the.”
+Our official name is the Office of the Vice President for Research, Scholarship and Creative Endeavors, and the full office name should be used on first reference.
+Office of the Vice President for Research or OVPR can be used on second reference.
+When using the acronym to refer to our office, do not precede OVPR with “the" and do not use VPR or OVPRSCE.

 Dan Jaffe’s title is vice president for research and when used with the office name should read like this: